Last Updated on October 29, 2023 by Igor Karni

 We invite you to take a closer look at the Addmotor Hunting model line here.

-Does Addmotor Offer Manufacturer’s Warranty for Its E-Bikes?
+Does Addmotor Offer a Manufacturer’s Warranty for Its E-Bikes?

 Every e-bike comes with a one-year comprehensive warranty intended for all material and workmanship faults that happen during that entire period.
 This covers most of the electrical and mechanical parts of the e-bike.